 One year ago, the Stuxnet virus had just been discovered.

-If a statement from Gholam-Reza Jalali - the head of Iranís Passive Defense Organization - is to be believed, it seems that Iran's computers have been targeted by a new computer worm dubbed "Stars".
+If a statement from Gholam-Reza Jalali - the head of Iran’s Passive Defense Organization - is to be believed, it seems that Iran's computers have been targeted by a new computer worm dubbed "Stars".

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.